open-make/airtrack-doc-website/airtable.md

 # Construction of the air table

+We usually get this construction done in the workshop, because they have better drills and can use a UV reacting glue that makes the construction much easier.
+If you do not have access to a workshop, this documentation should lead you through the process.

+>!! **Safety instruction**
+>!!
+>!!
+The upper part should be screwed, the lower part is only glued.
+This means that in case of malfunction with the air pressure, the lower part will breack, limiting the risk of injuries.

 ## Predrill plexiglass plates {pagestep}

 Follow the [instruction](predrill.md) to prapre the top and side plexiglass plates.